Djokovic in limbo as he fights deportation from Australia

 Anyone who does that, he said, “whether they’re a celebrity, a politician, a tennis player … they can expect to be asked questions more than others before you come.”

-Djokovic has spoken out against vaccines in the past and has steadfastly refused to acknowledge whether he received any shots against the coronavirus.

-The exemption has become a hot political topic this week.
-Many Australians who have struggled to obtain sparsely available and often expensive rapid antigen tests, or who have been forced into isolation, perceived a double standard.
+The medical exemption applications from players, their teams and tournament officials were vetted by two independent panels of experts.

-Critics questioned what grounds Djokovic could have for the exemption, and backers argued that he has a right to privacy and freedom of choice.
+Critics questioned what grounds Djokovic could have for the exemption, while supporters argued he has a right to privacy and freedom of choice.

+Many Australians who have struggled to obtain COVID-19 tests or have been forced into isolation saw a double standard.

 Tension has grown amid another surge of COVID-19 in the country.
-The state recorded six deaths and 21,997 new cases on Thursday, the biggest daily jump in cases in Victoria since the pandemic began.
+Victoria state recorded six deaths and nearly 22,000 new cases on Thursday, the biggest one-day jump in the caseload since the pandemic began.

 Australian Open tournament director Craig Tiley on Wednesday defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.

-Only 26 people connected with the tournament applied for a medical exemption and, Tiley said, only a “handful” were granted.
-None of those have been publicly identified, but the Australian Broadcasting Corp. reported that border officials are now investigating another player and an official.
+Twenty-six people connected with the tournament applied for a medical exemption and, Tiley said, only a “handful” were granted.
+None of those have been publicly identified

-Acceptable reasons for an exemption included acute major medical conditions and serious adverse reaction to a previous dose of COVID-19 vaccine.
-Another one widely reported to be acceptable — evidence of a COVID-19 infection within the previous six months — may now be the sticking point.
+Acceptable reasons for an exemption include major medical conditions and serious reactions to a previous dose of the COVID-19 vaccine.

+Evidence of a COVID-19 infection within the previous six months has also been widely reported to be grounds for an exemption, but that appears to be a matter of dispute between federal and state authorities.

 Djokovic tested positive for the coronavirus in June 2020 after he played in a series of exhibition matches that he organized without social distancing amid the pandemic.